Exawind/openturbine/docs/sphinx/theory/overview.rst

 :math:`\underline{v} \in \mathbb{R}^k`, :math:`k=6k_n`.

-For a discretized flexible multibody system with :math:`k` degrees of freedom and :math:`m` kinematic constraints, OpenTurbine is restricted to problems where the governing equations of motion and the constraint equations form a residual vector :math:`\underline{r}\in \mathbb{R}^{k+m}` where
+For a discretized flexible multibody system with :math:`k` degrees of freedom and :math:`m` kinematic constraints, Kynema is restricted to problems where the governing equations of motion and the constraint equations form a residual vector :math:`\underline{r}\in \mathbb{R}^{k+m}` where